 ONE ROCK TIED WITH ROPE

-The first time I ever saw one of these was when I was wandering through the beautiful garden at Katsura Rikyu and was about to turn down an inviting path when I noticed, perked in the center of the first walkstone off the path I was on, a small well-shaped rock tied round with black hemp rope.
-I stood staring at it, wondering what the... it had no reason to be there, it was utterly irrational, that's where I put my foot, who ties a rope around a rock and puts it right in the way, but it was there.
-The act is pointless: to bind nothing: but there it was.
+The first time I ever saw one of these was when I was wandering through the gardens of Katsura Rikyu and was about to turn down an inviting path when I noticed, perked in the center of the first walkstone off the path I was on, a small, well-shaped rock tied with black hemp rope.
+I stood staring at it, wondering what the... why was it there, this rock, it was out of place, irrational, just put there, right where I would place my foot, who ties a rope around a rock and puts it in the way, but it was there.
+The act is pointless, to bind something to nothing: but there it was.

-Then a gate opened in what is I guess the universal part of my mind, the part we all too seldom inhabit but that is the general habitat of gardeners and other grand communicators withal.
-Beyond the gate it was clear that, through this rope-wrapped stone, someone in absentia was requesting as gently and respectfully as possible - as gently and respectfully, in fact, as the garden itself had been created, with the same minimalism of intrusion, both upon visitor and garden - that you not pass this point please.
+Then a gate opened in what is I guess the universal part of my mind, the part we too seldom inhabit but that is the general habitat of gardeners and other grand communicators.
+It was clear that, through this rope-wrapped stone, someone was requesting as gently and respectfully as the garden itself had been created - with the same minimal intrusion, both upon garden and visitor - that you not pass this point, please.

 The stone is called a tome-ishi (stop stone).

 Friday, December 02, 2005